jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 you are left with just Jesus and the Gospels as the unifying force.

 I hate to break this to you: Jesus' message isn't particularly conservative.
 There's a reason the "red-letter" Christians tend to be of the more liberal ilk; because so much of what Jesus himself is deeply un-conservative.

 Which probably explains why, when you look at them deeply, many of these conservatives aren't actually... terribly Christian.
-A number of them are atheistic - in fact, the wealthy people bankrolling this are frequently not just unreligious, but espouse philosophies known to be explicitly atheistic.
+A small but outspoken minority are atheistic - in fact, the wealthy people bankrolling this are frequently not just unreligious, but espouse philosophies known to be explicitly atheistic.
 But others seem quite evidently "religious and not spiritual."
 So with one hand, they boost the standing of religion in society; and on